 From 1999 to 2009, Powell worked full-time providing support for adults with developmental disabilities alongside his cartooning efforts.
 He managed underground record label Harlan Records for 16 years, and performed in punk bands Soophie Nun Squad and Universe.
 He lives in Bloomington, Indiana.
 Powell is currently writing and drawing his next book, Come Again (Top Shelf, 2018), and drawing Two Dead with writer Van Jensen for Gallery 13.

-Maria Sachiko Cecire is Director of Experimental Humanities and Assistant Professor of Literature at Bard College in New York.
-Her areas of specialization include children's literature, medieval literature and its reception, media studies, and cultural studies.
+Maria Sachiko Cecire is Director of the Center for Experimental Humanities and Assistant Professor of Literature at Bard College in New York.
+Her areas of specialization include children's literature and youth culture, media and digital studies, and medieval literature and its afterlives.
 Prior to joining Bard’s faculty in 2010, she taught at Oxford University.
-Maria holds a Bachelor of Arts from the University of Chicago, as well as a Master of Studies and a Doctor of Philosophy from Oxford University.
-Her publications include essays in Anglo-Saxon Culture and the Modern Imagination, Arthurian Literature XXVIII, The Journal of Children's Literature Studies, and Studies in Ethnicity and Nationalism.
+Maria holds a Bachelor of Arts from the University of Chicago, as well as a Master of Studies and a Doctor of Philosophy from the University of Oxford.
+Her book Re-Enchanted: The Rise of Children’s Fantasy Literature in the Twentieth Century is forthcoming from the University of Minnesota Press in 2019.
+Her other publications include Space and Place in Children’s Literature, 1789-Present, which she co-edited with Hannah Field, Kavita Mudan Finn, and Malini Roy; articles in journals such as Studies in Ethnicity and Nationalism, The Journal of Children's Literature Studies, Medieval English Theatre; and essays in collected volumes including The Disney Middle Ages, Anglo-Saxon Culture and the Modern Imagination, and an upcoming volume of Debates in the Digital Humanities.
 She received a Rhodes Scholarship in 2006.

 Jennifer Mann is the teen librarian for the Ypsilanti District Library.
 She has been a librarian for the past 15 years.
 She has been committed to youth advocacy and social justice issues for the past 25 years, including the role as a teacher, Director of Education and researcher.
 Jennifer conducted archival research for the 2013 documentary, American revolutionary, the Evolution of Grace Lee Boggs.
 She has also volunteered as a book reviewer for the School Library Journal for 2 years and worked on the Michigan Family History Search Project as a database indexer.